MicrosoftDocs/xamarin-docs/docs/tools/workbooks/sdk/representations.md

 ---
-title: "Representations in Xamarin Workbooks" ms.prod: xamarin ms.assetid: 5C7A60E3-1427-47C9-A022-720F25ECB031
+title: "Representations in Xamarin Workbooks"
+description: "This document describes the Xamarin Workbooks representation pipeline, which enables the rendering of rich results for any code that returns a value." ms.prod: xamarin ms.assetid: 5C7A60E3-1427-47C9-A022-720F25ECB031
 author: topgenorth
 ms.author: toopge
 ms.date: 03/30/2017
 ---

 # Representations in Xamarin Workbooks

 ## Representations